patrickdeanbrown/patrickdeanbrown/README.md

-# 👋🏻 Hello, I'm Pat!
+# Hello, I'm Pat!

 I'm a product/program manager with a deep love for computer programming.
 My journey began back in the mid-90's when I discovered a dusty old computer with Microsoft QBasic in my parent's garage.
 Since then, I've been hooked.
 Here, you'll find a mix of personal projects, experiments, and musings that reflect my curiosity about all things tech.

-## 🌟 About Me
+## About Me

-By day, I'm fully immersed in fintech, helping bridge the gap between old and new systems.
 I'm passionate about computer science, programming languages, computer history, and leveraging AI workflows to build better applications.

-## 💡 What You'll Find Here
+## What You'll Find Here

 - **📱 iOS Development**: SwiftUI and app development adventures, focusing on clean design, privacy, and a seamless user experience.
 - **💻 Programming Fun**: Python scripts, AI experiments, and other coding explorations.
-- **📊 Data & Analytics**: Projects that merge my finance background with tech, showcasing my analytical skills and love for numbers.

-## 🌱 What I'm Learning
+## What I'm Learning

 I'm always looking to expand my skill set.
 Recently, I've been diving into: